 The lack of a backrest may cause some individuals to lean forward on their work surface instead of sitting upright.

-This forward-leaning posture adds to the pressure the elbows and wrists and may lead to injury.
+This forward-leaning posture adds to the pressure on the elbows and wrists and may lead to injury.

 Tips for Using Your New Kneeling Chair

 To get the best results from your kneeling chair you’ll also want to make sure you are using it properly.